soulctf/MOV/Algebra/Ring Theory/Euclidean Domain Basics.md

 ## Euclidean Domain Definition

 An integral domain $R$ is called an euclidean domain if there is a norm $N$ such that for any two element $a, b \in R$ with $b \neq 0$, then there exists elements $q,r \in R$ such with $$a = qb + r \text{ with r = 0 or } N(r) < N(b)$$
-$q$ here is called the quotient and $r$ the remainder of the division
+$q$ here is called the quotient and $r$ the remainder of the division.

-This a
+This allows us to generalize the idea of the euclidean algorithm to some integral domains.

+## Every Euclidean Domain is a Principle Domain (Proof)

+Let $I$ be an ideal of the euclidean domain $R$.
+If $I = (0)$ we are done.
+Else we can take $d$ to be any nonzero element in $I$ such that i